FREQUENTLY ASKED QUESTIONS

 What does the term “Peak Sun Hours” mean?
 Is it the same as daylight hours?

 You’ll often find “Peak Sun Hours” abbreviated as “PSH” in various solar energy literature.
-“Peak Sun” refer to those times of a day when the sun emits at least 1000 W/mof sunlight intensity (energy or irradiance).
+“Peak Sun” refer to those times of a day when the sun emits at least 1000 W/m2 of sunlight intensity (energy or irradiance).
 This calculation is not the same as daylight hours.
 Regular sunlight hours are those hours between sunrise and sunset.
 In other words, these are simply all the hours that the sun is in the sky above you.
 The sun energy falling on the solar panels will continue to generate some electricity, but only during Peak Sun Hours do they receive the optimal amount of radiation for the highest energy generation.

 What type of infrastructure is required for solar development?